 To experience grief and sadness is human, but to have compassion for yourself is critical.

-There is actually a process to grieving, so if you are interested in learning more click this article on, What you Should Know about the Stages of Grief.
+There is actually a process to grieving, so if you are interested in learning more click this article, What you Should Know about the Stages of Grief.
 It will serve as a good source of information if you or someone you know is experiencing a loss.
-Learning how to process emotions in a healthy way is important, because how you feel impacts the quality of your life.
+Learning how to process emotions in a healthy way is important because how you feel impacts the quality of your life.